chrmrtns/safefonts/readme.txt

 = Can I use this with page builders? =

 The free version works with Gutenberg.
-For page builder integration (Elementor, Bricks, Beaver Builder, Divi, Oxygen), check out [SafeFonts Pro](https://safefonts.com).
+For page builder and theme integration (Elementor, Bricks, Beaver Builder, Divi, Oxygen, Brizy, GeneratePress, GenerateBlocks), check out [SafeFonts Pro](https://safefonts.com).

 = How does the security validation work? =